iobroker-community-adapters/ioBroker.plex/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-- (ticaki) Removed broken infopopup
+- (ticaki) Added a play/pause switch for mediaplayer
 - (ticaki) Added links to artworks

 ### 1.0.1 (2023-08-21)